hwangdav000/CNN-Transformer/README.md

 Landsat 8
 <br>
 <br>
-This data is then combined into:
+This spatial spectral data is then combined into:
 <br>
 Preprocessed Data